CS 395T - Deep learning seminar - Fall 2019

 - proficiency in Python, high level C++ understanding

-- All projects are in Python with Tensorflow, PyTorch or Theano as recommended deep learning backends.
+- All projects are in Python with PyTorch as the recommended deep learning backend.
 It is also recommended to familiarize yourself with numpy, scipy, scikit-learn and matplotlib as additional libraries.

-- NOTE: It is possible to use other languages, but the course staff cannot provide support.
+- NOTE: It is possible to use other languages / deep learning packages, but highly discouraged as the course staff cannot provide support.

 - Basic deep learning background

-- The class reads (rates and reviews) two recent research papers per class
+- The class reads and discuss two recent research papers per class

 - Auditing allowed if there is space (no homework or presentation, but participation required)

-This class covers advanced topics in deep learning, ranging from optimization to computer vision, computer graphics and unsupervised feature learning, and touches on deep language models, as well as deep learning for games.
+This year the class focuses on two major themes: “Image generation”, and “vision and action”.
 This is meant to be a very interactive class for upper level students (MS or PhD).
 For every class we read two recent research papers (most no older than two years), which we will discuss in class.

 Goals of the class